OndrejSlamecka/hmc/README.md

 * Exit with `q` or `^d`.
 * Update MPD database with `F5`.
 * `gg`, `G` to move to the top/bottom of a list, `^f`/`PageDown` and `^b`/`PageUp` to scroll by pages, shift-arrows to scroll by 5 items.
+* Search with `/`, leave by `Esc`.
+In browser the search shows items of which the searched string is a part of, also right arrow (still) enters the selected directory.

 ![Playlist view](screenshot.jpg)